 Being culturally more advanced, the settlers now control the economy of Tripura besides having grabbed all the fertile agricultural lands of the indigenous people.
 With the economy in their hands and political system favourable to them, the "refugees" have now captured political power in Tripura by the sheer strength of their numbers.
 Thus, the indigenous Tripuri people have been made foreigners in their own homeland.
 If the present phenomenon is not stopped, the world will have lost the identity of yet another small indigenous people, the Tripuris, in another forty years.

-And now, with machineries of the state under their control, particularly the state police and para-military forces, the refugee 'settlers' have unleashed a reign of terror against the indigenous Tripuri people.
+And with machineries of the state under their control, particularly the state police and para-military forces, the refugee 'settlers' unleashed a reign of terror against the indigenous Tripuri people.

 |Join the GlobalSecurity.org mailing list|